getlocalization/python-glcli/README.md

  add           Add a new master file to project.
 It will be tracked and pushed when there are changes. init          Create a local repository in the working directory and link it to an existing Get Localization project. map-locale    Map translation of given master file to a local file.
-When the file is pulled from server, it's saved in the given target file. pull          Pull available translations from server push          Push changed master files to server push-tr       Push local mapped translations that don't exist on server remote        Return remote project name remove        Remove master file from project. status        Project status translations  List translations from current project
+When the file is pulled from server, it's saved in the given target file. map-master    Map existing master file on server to new a location on your local repository.
+This also changes the filename on server-side to match your local directory structure. pull          Pull available translations from server push          Push changed master files to server push-tr       Push local mapped translations that don't exist on server remote        Return remote project name remove        Remove master file from a remote project.
+This will remove the master file (and related translations).
+Local file is not removed. status        Project status translations  List translations from current project
 </pre>